gvwilson/sensibleadventures/maddy-roo/old.md

 "It's aright," Maddy said,
 bumping her shoulder against his.

-"I just wish Special Leaf was here,"
+"I just wish Shaper Leaf was here,"
 Sindy complained.
 "He'd know what to do."

 "Well, speaking of trouble."
 Mama Roo raised her paw and waved.
-"Evening, special!
+"Evening, Shaper!
 Join us for a spell?"

 As if summoned by his name,